stashed/stash/docs/reference/stash_run.md

       --kubeconfig string                                       kubeconfig file pointing at the 'core' kubernetes server.
       --ops-address string                                      Address to listen on for web interface and telemetry. (default ":56790")
       --profiling                                               Enable profiling via web interface host:port/debug/pprof/ (default true)
-      --rbac                                                    Enable RBAC for operator
+      --qps float                                               The maximum QPS to the master from this client (default 100) --rbac                                                    Enable RBAC for operator
       --requestheader-allowed-names strings                     List of client certificate common names to allow to provide usernames in headers specified by --requestheader-username-headers.
 If empty, any client certificate validated by the authorities in --requestheader-client-ca-file is allowed.
       --requestheader-client-ca-file string                     Root certificate bundle to use to verify client certificates on incoming requests before trusting usernames in headers specified by --requestheader-username-headers